chhagedorn/jdk/_posts/2023-05-05-assertion-predicates.md

 a clean way.

 # Conclusion
-We've discussed a long-standing issues with Hoisted Predicates and how this was attempted to be fixed over the last years with Assertion Predicates.
+We've discussed a long-standing issues with Hoisted Check Predicates and how this was attempted to be fixed over the last years with Assertion Predicates.
 A complete solution is yet to be added.
 However, we've filed [JDK-8288981]( https://bugs.openjdk.org/browse/JDK-8288981) with its sub-tasks to achieve this.
 Over the last months, I've shifted my focus towards achieving this goal.
 The cleanup and re-implementation of Assertion Predicates is almost done as of today.
 The only major thing left is to clean up the code further and heavily test my patches to ensure correctness.